EimearCunningham/milestone-three/README.md

 # Technologies Used
 ## Languages, frameworks and libraries used
-- Flask app created
+- Flask app created.

 ## Other technologies used
 - MongoDB was used to create a database and store data in JSON-like documents.
 A database called "bookshelf" was created with three collections - users, reviews, categories.
+- Deployed to Heroku.

 # Testing
 This can be found in [testing.md](testing.md)

 # Deployment
-Project was deployed to Heroku
+## Project was deployed to Heroku

 4 things we need to push to Heroku
 1. Create Heroku app